SwitchLab-VIB/EvolveX/README.md

 Once the YAML file is ready, run "evolvex evolvex_config.yaml".

-**NOTE: When running on a SLURM environment, if a "tcp connection error" or any other similar error that suggests that the head process has lost communication with the workers arises when launching EvolveX from a login node, then try launching the evolvex command through a SLURM script so that the head process runs on a compute node instead (see the "evolvex_slurm_head_example.sbatch").**
+**NOTE: When running on a SLURM environment, if a "tcp connection error" or any other similar error that suggests that the head process has lost communication with the workers arises when launching EvolveX from a login node, try launching the evolvex command through a SLURM script so that the head process runs on a compute node instead (see the "evolvex_slurm_head_example.sbatch").**